-The NetVault Backup Plug-in for FileSystem supports the following backup methods:
+The NetVault supports the following backup methods:

-• Standard Backup method: This method lets you perform native file system backups.
-The Standard Backup method is supported on all operating systems.

-On Linux- and UNIX-based systems, only the Standard Backup method is available for backing up the file system data.

-• Snapshot-Based Backup method: This method lets you perform snapshot-based backups.
+- Standard Backup method: This method lets you perform native file system backups.
+The Standard Backup method is supported on all operating systems. - On Linux- and UNIX-based systems, only the Standard Backup method is available for backing up the file system data. - Snapshot-Based Backup method: This method lets you perform snapshot-based backups.
 A snapshot provides point-in-time copy of data.
 Snapshots enable consistent backups of data and minimize the time an application is in backup mode.